PeculiarPereira/Bifrost/README.md

 - Random crashes under certain conditions
 - Granting notification permission at launch may cause the LED toggle switch to appear disabled even though animations continue running
-- On the Retroid Pocket Mini, only the left stick turns on in Ambilight mode
+- On the Retroid Pocket Mini, only the left stick turns on in Ambilight mode.
+This issue can be solved using the custom color sampler mode.
+Thank's to r/hupo224 for helping me work on this issue.

 If you encounter issues, please open a GitHub issue or check the existing ones.